opiter09/FF1-FFC-Chunk-Manager/README.md

 12. Insert that new file back into the ROM.

 For CrystalTiles 2, split apart the ROM as follows:
-1. Load your ROM into it, then go to File -> NDS File System.
+1. Load your ROM into it (via File -> Open), then go to File -> NDS File System.
 2. In that sub-window, go to File -> Split ROM.
 3. Choose a folder to put the ROM files' folder into.
 It will be named the internal name of the game (KASEKI or KASEKI2 in this case).